alipay/RJU_Ant_QA/README.md

 }
 ```

+### Download

+You can download the dataset from the project [QJUA-QA](http://openkg.cn/dataset/rjua-qadatasets) at openkg.

 For any questions or suggestions about the dataset, please contact us at: chichenfei@renji.com, huangyiran@renji.com, hongbo.chb@antgroup.com, zhanying@antgroup.com

 **Note**: When using the dataset, please ensure compliance with relevant laws, regulations, and data privacy policies.